matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 policies for role definitions and assignments.

-19. NEW SECTION - STORAGE AND VOLUMES
+NEW SECTION - STORAGE AND VOLUMES.

 1) What are Volumes in Kubernetes and Why are They Important?
 Answer: Volumes in Kubernetes are used for storing data and state across container restarts within the same pod.
 They are important because containers are ephemeral and typically have a filesystem that does not persist beyond the container’s lifecycle.
 Kubernetes volumes support many storage backends and help in keeping data persistent, sharing data between containers in a pod, and storing configuration or secrets.

-2) Explain the Different Types of Volumes in Kubernetes.
+2) Explain the Different Types of Volumes in Kubernetes?
 Answer: Kubernetes supports several types of volumes, like:
 a) emptyDir: A simple empty directory used for storing transient data.
 b) hostPath: Used for mounting directories from the host node’s filesystem.
-c) nfs: An NFS (Network File System) mounted into the pod.
+c) nfs: A NFS (Network File System) mounted into the pod.
 d) persistentVolumeClaim: A reference to a Persistent Volume used for persistent storage.
 e) configMap, secret, downwardAPI: Special types of volumes used for exposing certain Kubernetes resources and cluster information to the pod.